MockBukkit/MockBukkit/README.md

 It aims to be provide complete mock implementation of CraftBukkit that can be completely controlled from a unit test.

 ## Usage
+MockBukkit can easily be included in your project using either Maven or gradle.

+### Adding MockBukkit via gradle
 MockBukkit can easily be included in gradle using mavenCentral.

 ```gradle
 repositories {
 	mavenCentral()